Short Course #1 Advanced Impedance Spectroscopy

 proper selection of experimental parameters;

-The concepts will be illustrated by applications to different systems including corrosion, fuel cells, batteries, and transport through membranes such as skin.
-A list of suggested references will be provided.
+applications to different systems including corrosion, fuel cells, characterization of electronic materials, transport through membranes such as skin.

-This course is the first in a two course sequence offered at alternating ECS meetings by Professor Orazem.
-The second course in the series, “Advanced Impedance Spectroscopy,” introduces model development based on proposed reaction mechanisms, statistical analysis of impedance data, and regression analysis.
+This course is the second in a two course sequence offered at alternating ECS meetings by Prof. Orazem.
+This course provides a summary of the material presented in the “Basic Impedance Spectroscopy” course and then adds model development based on proposed reaction mechanisms, statistical analysis of impedance data, and regression analysis.

 About the Instructor

 Mark Orazem is a recognized expert on impedance spectroscopy.
-He has offered both introductory and advanced short courses on the topic at annual meetings of the Electrochemical Society and at the Fuel Cell Seminar.
-He also has delivered this course to different companies and to local sections of ECS.
+He has offered both introductory and advanced short courses on the topic at ECS annual meetings and at the Fuel Cell Seminar.
+He also has delivered this course to different companies and to ECS Sections.